tonycamero/foundry/CHARTER.md

 	-	vii.
 The intent is for the TSC to find a path to consensus within the TSC and community.
 TSC decisions at meetings meeting quorum requirements shall pass with a vote greater than 50% of TSC members present.

 	-	viii.
 TSC meetings shall require a quorum of two-thirds of the TSC total members to take a vote or make any decision.
-If a TSC meeting fails to meet the quorum requirement, discussions may proceed, however there shall be no voting or decisions.
+[Quarum is 6 and a 3:3 vote requires a tiebreaker, how is it settled?]
+If a TSC meeting fails to meet the quorum requirement, discussions may proceed, however, there shall be no voting or decisions.

 	-	ix.
-TSC decisions may be made electronically without a meeting, but to pass a vote shall require as many votes as would be needed to achieve quorum in a meeting.
-During an electronic vote, if any two (2) TSC members request a meeting to discuss the decision, the electronic vote in process shall end without effect, and a new vote may be initiated after the meeting to discuss the decision has completed.
+TSC decisions may be made electronically without a meeting, but to pass a vote shall require as many votes as would be needed to achieve a quorum in a meeting.
+During an electronic vote, if any two (2) TSC members request a meeting to discuss the decision, the electronic vote in process shall end without effect, and a new vote may be initiated after the meeting to discuss the decision has completed[?].

 -	(d) Criteria for Nomination.
 Nominees for the TSC shall: